-We envision a future for our region in which nature and community thrive because Capitol Land Trust (CLT) and our partners have invested in conservation of and education about our natural places and resources.
+We envision a future for our region in which nature and community thrive because CLT and our partners have invested in conservation of and education about our natural places and resources.

 Through our conservation work and against the backdrop of climate change, we help ensure that our quickly growing region is a place with clean water to drink and clean air to breathe, healthy populations of native fish and wildlife, and natural open spaces that help define our communities.
 By creating broader opportunities to learn about and experience our natural environment, we build a stronger and more diverse community that cares about conservation.
+This also ensures ongoing support for our conservation mission for years to come.